copsTvFan/cops-episode-guide/guide.md

 - (8:45 AM Canada Home) Jerry makes breakfast for her two kids including a two year old and he explains how he is planning on moving in with her.
 They eat breakfast and read about an officer who just died.
-- (Officer in Court) Airport Interdiction Officer -- Vickie goes to the airport and randomly searches people for drugs and most give her a hard time.
+- (Officer in Court) Airport Interdiction Officer -- Deputy Vicki Cutcliffe goes to the airport and randomly searches people for drugs and most give her a hard time.
 Then she is at home with her two kids playing in the yard.
 The next day she and her partner are at the airport searching people again.
 The